Case Study: Tiny House Trailer Design

-Several of our customers who build tiny houses understand the importance of the foundation, and they come to Synthesis for engineering and design so their new “Tiny Homes” have that solid foundation.
-They want something different, something more stable, and something stronger that other commercial options.
+Several of our customers who build tiny houses understand the importance of the foundation, and they come to Synthesis for engineering and design so their Tiny Homes have a solid foundation.

-This is a “Case Study” for the design of our own tiny house trailer.
-We will start with the thoughts and drivers in making a better trailer for Tiny Homes.
-Come with us, and follow along with the process of thinking it all out.
+Come with us, and follow the process of thinking it all out.
 This is how we design tiny house trailer plans.

 - Loading is mostly at the edges where the walls attach.
 Some loads are in the center, but most of the weight is at the perimeter, because the walls hold the loft, often storage, the roof, snow loads, and wind loads.
 This all applies load at the deck edges.

-- Every inch counts, so foundation trailers need maximum width – full size – within legal limits.
+- Every inch counts, so trailers need maximum width - full size - within legal limits.
 Of course, there are the wide trailers for homes also.

 - The house requires insulation in the floor, and the floor is atop the trailer.
-Adding insulation is often contrary to the low deck height, because you don’t want the floor right on the steel beams.
-So, creating a thermal envelope is a unique and important trailer feature.
+Adding insulation is often contrary to the low deck height, because you don't want the floor right on the steel beams.
+So, creating a thermal envelope is a unique and important tiny house trailer feature.

-Designing To The Requirements
+Designing To Tiny Home Trailer Requirements

 Truly, designing well for a Tiny Home has an extra level of thought and greater need for attention to detail.